YajingHao/ZetaSuite/README.md

 We provided example data (our in-house HTS2 screening dataset) for using ZetaSuite to explore the hits and do futher functional interpretation.
 To save the testing time, we provide a subsampled dataset.
 While this test data may not yield reasonable results, it can be used to see how the workflow is configured and executed.

 #### step 1. we started with the preprecessed data set which was already removed the low qulity rows and columns.
-Users can find the example data set in the [example](https://github.com/YajingHao/ZetaSuit/tree/master/data) directory.
+Users can find the example data set in the [example](https://github.com/YajingHao/ZetaSuit/tree/master/example) directory.
 The example input files including:

-   1. input matrix file, [Example_matrix.txt](https://github.com/YajingHao/ZetaSuit/tree/master/data), Each row represents gene with specific knocking-down siRNA pool, each column is an AS event.
-The values in the matrix are the processed readcounts foldchange values between included exons and skipping exons.
+   1. input matrix file, [Example_matrix.txt](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_matrix.txt), Each row represents gene with specific knocking-down siRNA pool, each column is an AS event.
+The values in the matrix are the processed foldchange values between included exons and skipping exons readcounts.

-      (we random pick-up 2000 genes and 200 AS events as example matrix)
+      (we randomly pick-up 2000 genes and 200 AS events as example matrix)

       <img width="390" alt="image" src="https://user-images.githubusercontent.com/65927843/118161936-06e4dc80-b3d5-11eb-880b-259f46b00543.png">

-   2. input negative file, the wells treated with non-specific siRNAs, [Example_negative_wells.list](https://github.com/YajingHao/ZetaSuit/tree/master/data).
+   2. input negative file, the wells treated with non-specific siRNAs, [Example_negative_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_negative_wells.list).
 If users didn't have the build-in negative controls, the non-expressed genes should be provided here.
-   3. input positive file, the wells treated with siRNAs targeting to PTB, [Example_positive_wells.list](https://github.com/YajingHao/ZetaSuit/tree/master/data).
-If users didn't have the build-in negative controls, choose the parameters `-withoutsvm` and the filename can use any name such as 'NA'.
+   3. input positive file, the wells treated with siRNAs targeting to PTB, [Example_positive_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_postive_wells.list).
+If users didn't have the build-in positive controls, choose the parameters `-withoutsvm` and the filename can use any name such as 'NA'.
-   4. input internal negative control (non-expressed genes), genes which annotated as non-expressed (RPKM<1) in HeLa cells, [Example_NonExp_wells.list](https://github.com/YajingHao/ZetaSuit/tree/master/data).
+   4. input internal negative control (non-expressed genes), genes which annotated as non-expressed (RPKM<1) in HeLa cells, [Example_NonExp_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_NonExp_wells.list).

 #### step 2. run [ZetaSuite](https://github.com/YajingHao/ZetaSuit) main pipeline